 There are countless credit card processors out there, but they aren’t all the same.
 Make sure you look at the experience and know-how a merchant account provider brings to the table.
 Do they have years of experience or did they just slap up a CBD sticker on their website to bring in business?

 - Business bank account

-- 3 months income
+- 3 months of Bank Statements (if established)